A Magical Night at the South Dakota State Fair

 The biggest star in the entire musical world was coming to the South Dakota State Fair.

-It seems a bit quaint now I suppose, that the biggest musical stars in the world would play a State Fair.
+It seems a bit quaint now I suppose, that the biggest musical stars in the world would play the State Fair in South Dakota.
 But they did.
 In fact, the biggest Country Stars in the world played County Fairs back there in them long ago days.
 I heard (and met) Country Stars like Bill Anderson (Hall of Famer), Tom T. Hall (Hall of Famer), Cal Smith and the Kendalls at the Brown County Fair when all of them were at the 'Top Of Their Game'.

 And now, the hottest of them all would be in Huron.